facebook/relay/docs/APIReference-RootContainer.md

 Component: RelayContainer
 ```

 Must be a valid `RelayContainer`.
-Relay will attempt to fulfill its data requirements befor rendering it.
+Relay will attempt to fulfill its data requirements before rendering it.

 See also: [Root Container > Component and Route](guides-root-container.html#component-and-route)